 - Parent’s Financial Records and related parental financial information shall not be released to students.
-Any institutional office maintaining such records shall either store such records in a file separate from records subject to review or conspicuously stamp records “CONFIDENTIAL-NOT TO BE RELEASED.”
+Any university office maintaining such records shall either store such records in a file separate from records subject to review or conspicuously stamp records “CONFIDENTIAL-NOT TO BE RELEASED.”

 - Confidential evaluations and recommendations of students placed in education records prior to January 1, 1975, need not be released to students.
 All other education records of a particular student shall be open for inspection by that student unless access is restricted under paragraph #3 of this section.

 - A student may waive his/her right of access to evaluations and recommendations submitted on or after January 1, 1975, with regard to admission to any educational agency or institution, an application for employment, or the receipt of an honor or honorary recognition, provided however, that the student must, upon request, be notified of the name of each person who has submitted such a confidential evaluation or recommendation; such evaluations and recommendations to be used only for the purpose intended; and a waiver may not be required as a precondition of admission to the institution or receipt from the institution of financial aid or any other services or benefits.

 - The university will disclose information from a student’s education records with the signed and dated written consent of the student, which includes the specific record to be disclosed, the purpose of the disclosure, and the parties to whom the disclosure should be made.

 - The university may disclose information from a student’s record without their consent under the following exceptions: